Asheville Beyond Coal

 We seek to:

-Air pollution from coal-burning power plants makes our kids sick.
-Nationally, coal pollution is responsible for triggering 13,000 asthma attacks and more than $100 billion in health costs each year.
-This coal plant is too dirty and dangerous for Asheville.
+Closing the coal plant will reduce the very real cost our community has been paying: Nationally, coal pollution is responsible for triggering 13,000 asthma attacks and more than $100 billion in health costs each year.

 Hollywood celebrities and respected journalists span the globe to explore the issues of climate change and cover intimate stories of human triumph and tragedy.